-Validity checks for floating-point values.
+'Validity checks for floating-point values.'

-In the absence of this switch, validity checking occurs only for discrete values.
-If -gnatVf is specified, then validity checking also applies for floating-point values, and NaNs and infinities are considered invalid, as well as out of range values for constrained types.
-Note that this means that standard IEEE infinity mode is not allowed.
+Specifying this switch enables validity checking for floating-point values in the same contexts where validity checking is enabled for other scalar values.
+In the absence of this switch, validity checking is not performed for floating-point values.
+This takes precedence over other statements about performing validity checking for scalar objects in various scenarios.
+One way to look at it is that if this switch is not set, then whenever any of the other rules in this section use the word "scalar" they really mean "scalar and not floating-point".
+If -gnatVf is specified, then validity checking also applies for floating-point values, and NaNs and infinities are considered invalid, as well as out-of-range values for constrained types.
 The exact contexts in which floating-point values are checked depends on the setting of other options.
 For example, -gnatVif or -gnatVfi (the order does not matter) specifies that floating-point parameters of mode in should be validity checked.